hollisakins/hollisakins.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome!
-I am a third-year Ph.D. student at the **University of Texas at Austin** working with [Prof. Caitlin Casey](https://www.as.utexas.edu/~cmcasey/welcome.html) on high-redshift galaxy evolution.
+I am a fourth-year Ph.D. student at the **University of Texas at Austin** working with [Prof. Caitlin Casey](https://www.as.utexas.edu/~cmcasey/welcome.html) on high-redshift galaxy evolution.
-In particular, I study the massive galaxies in the **epoch of reionization**, a period of major phase change in the first billion years of the universe.
+In particular, I study massive galaxies and AGN in the **epoch of reionization**, a period of major phase change in the first billion years of the universe.
-I focus in particular on the dust-obscured universe using major telescopes including *JWST* and ALMA, and I'm a member of the [COSMOS-Web](https://cosmos.astro.caltech.edu/) and [CEERS](https://ceers.github.io/) collaborations.
+I focus in particular on rare, bright objects discovered with major telescopes including *JWST* and ALMA, and I'm a member of the [COSMOS-Web](https://cosmos.astro.caltech.edu/) and [CEERS](https://ceers.github.io/) collaborations.

 I completed my Bachelors in Physics at Grinnell College in rural Iowa, surrounded by corn-fields and fueled by [small-town coffee](https://www.saintsrestcoffee.com/).
 While there I studied the evolution of the smallest galaxies in the local universe using hydrodynamic simulations as part of the [N-Body Shop](https://nbody.shop/) collaboration.